andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

   <p data-height="265" data-theme-id="light" data-slug-hash="pbxrrQ" data-default-tab="result" data-user="andrewhowdencom" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/andrewhowdencom/pen/pbxrrQ/">pbxrrQ</a> by Andrew Howden (<a href="http://codepen.io/andrewhowdencom">@andrewhowdencom</a>) on <a href="http://codepen.io">CodePen</a>.</p>
   <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 This initially appears to work.
-Indeed, quite often a solution like this will make it to the production site!
+Quite often a solution like this will make it to the production site!
 However, after using for a short period it's pretty apparent it's broken.
 On the first click, it works fine, but once a user has applied the filter the click does not work anymore.
 Examining the source of the facet JS makes it apparent why: